luca-bassoricci/gitlab/doc/development/database_review.md

   plan _before_ and _after_ the change.
 This helps spot differences quickly.
 - Include data that shows the performance improvement, preferably in the form of a benchmark.
+- Be [SAFE](https://about.gitlab.com/handbook/legal/safe-framework/).
+Any data that is not SAFE must be redacted or should be in a [confidential comment](https://docs.gitlab.com/ee/user/discussions/#mark-a-comment-as-confidential).

 #### Preparation when adding foreign keys to existing tables